Reference Library Sitemap

 The Oxford Shakespeare.
 1914 Oxford edition of the Complete Works of William Shakespeare include 37 plays, 154 sonnets and verse.
 Search by keyword or go directly to any of Shakespeare's plays or to Poetry Contents and Index of First Lines.

-Probert Encyclopaedia: Shakespeare.
-A reference guide to the characters in the plays of Shakespeare, A-Z.
+The Probert Encyclopaedia - The Plays of Shakespeare.
+A reference guide to the characters in the plays of Shakespeare, A-Z. (Bandwidth limit exceeded - May not load.
+Retry later).

 Resources for the Study of Shakespeare by Michael Best, University of Victoria: Victoria, BC.
 Contents: